mwiseca/Python-syntax-aid/README.md

 allows you to choose between on two or three quote strings. classes were added on august 4 2022.
 A new file with if statments with equality operator was added on september 1 2022.
 This can be used to help learn a multimodal text editor by copying code to it and cutting and pasting to were wanted.
+Variables were added on October 10 2002.
+There is a option to use the input function with it.